JonasBernard/FakeStandby/contribute.md

 to keep track of the strings you're translating, and where they are displayed in the app.

 ## Code contribution
-To code contribute fork this repository and [create a pull request](https://github.com/JonasBernard/FakeStandby/compare) after you commited your changes to your fork.
+To code contribute fork this repository and [create a pull request](https://github.com/JonasBernard/FakeStandby/compare) after you committed your changes to your fork.

 Code should be tested on one real device at least, the more the better.